 When we travel, we are part of any negative stereotype that may be held against our origin to others.
 Whether you like it or not, you are where you’re from.
 So, whether you like it or not, inadvertently, unintentionally, unwittingly, or otherwise, you are an ambassador.

 I sit down at a bar, alone, on one of my trips to Mexico.
 I start making small talk with the guy sitting on the bar stool to my left.
 We graduate from the weather to the levels of difficulties in our respective past weeks.
 We laugh at each other’s jokes, and form an unspoken, mutual pact against certain injustices happening on the front page of the local paper.
 Suddenly, the guy wonders why we haven’t been talking in Spanish, since I often am mistaken for being Latin American due to my vague, multiracial features.
-I tell him I’m a US citizen, from New York, and that I’m something of a mutt – my European father’s side and my Asian mother’s side combined so that I came out my aforementioned mother’s vajayjay looking like I speak the Spanish.
+I tell him I’m a US citizen, from New York, and that I’m something of a mutt – my European father’s side and my Asian mother’s side combined so that I “came out” looking like I speak the Spanish.
 He laughs some more, and I feel as though I disarmed him; my quip at my own expense is quite contrary to the way he understood Americans, and it definitely doesn’t jibe with the arrogance that he had heard New Yorkers are infamous for.

 You see?
 It is like this that I try to represent my home country and city while I travel, these person-to-person exchanges.
 I know that this may sound smug, that I’m exhibiting the very arrogance now that I’ve been attempting to denounce about myself and where I’m from, but hear me out.
 Rather than attempting to combat each offensive stereotypical attribute that one group of people may have of New York City or the United States, if I can change the perspective of one person at a time, I’m quite happy.
 Multiply this by the number of people I might come across on a given trip, and then again by every traveler – this seemingly inconsequential and ineffective person-to-person strategy now begins to make sense, doesn’t it?